NCAR/GlobusArchiver/README.md

 ```

 ## Running GlobusArchiver.py
+If you used Archiver.pl in the past, you can use Archiver2GA.py (found in the helper subdirectory), to convert your old Archiver.pl configuration files to GlobusArchiver.py configuration files.

 First you will want to use the "print_params" argument to create a default configuration file for GlobusArchiver.py   ConfigMaster treats your configuration file like a python module, and python requires no periods in the configuration name (except the .py), so **please use underscore or dash as separators in your configuration name.**

 ```